 An idea we’re playing with is travelling around MTB trail centres for a week combined with some summertime camping.
 MTB centres like Afan, Cwm Carn and Black Mountains Cycle Centre are all in the neighbourhood.

-Anyone who loves the downhill, the adrenaline pumping speed and a bit of a technical challenges, will have a fantastic time at the centre.
-From the first time I tried out mountain biking, I felt it was very similar to snowboarding - same type of adrenaline pushing me on and craving to "go again, let's go again".
+Anyone who loves flying downhill at adrenaline pumping speed and with a bit of a technical challenge, will have a fantastic time at the centre.
+From the first time I tried out mountain biking, I felt it was very similar to snowboarding - same type of buzz pushing me on and craving to "go again, let's go again".
 The jumps and obstacles on the trails can make it technical, you can increasingly build up your speed, it’s all about choosing your path and as you get more confident, feeling on the edge of control.

 Check out Bike Park Wales on Instagram: